Women who struggle with ADD or ADHD are at high risk for depression.

 A Cycle that Leads to Depression

 From an early age, the woman with ADHD feels she doesn't belong and can't measure up.
 She starts to try to hide who she is and what her perceived shortcomings are.
 This often results in deep shame and anger.
-Many women will work hard to create this facade, but it isn't easy to maintain.
+Many women will work hard to create this façade, but it isn't easy to maintain.
 Additionally, her fear of asking for help ensures most don't know how much she is suffering and struggling.
+Her mental health starts to suffer.

 The energy this takes, paired with the isolation, can contribute to the emergence of depression.